microsoft/rushjs.io-website/pages/advanced/api.md

   startingFolder: process.cwd()
 });

-// This will find "@rushstack/ts-command-line" in rush.json, without needing to specify the NPM scope const project = rushConfiguration.findProjectByShorthandName('ts-command-line');
+// This will find "@rushstack/ts-command-line" in rush.json, without needing to specify the npm scope const project = rushConfiguration.findProjectByShorthandName('ts-command-line');

 // Add lodash as an optional dependency